|

 From 中期英語 cloud, from 古期英語 clūd (“mass of stone, rock, boulder, hill”), from Proto-West Germanic *klūt, from Proto-Germanic *klūtaz, *klutaz (“lump, mass, conglomeration”), from Proto-Indo-European *gel- (“to ball up, clench”).

 Cognate with Scots clood, clud (“cloud”), Dutch kluit (“lump, mass, clod”), German Low German Kluut, Kluute (“lump, mass, ball”), German Kloß (“lump, ball, dumpling”), Danish klode (“sphere, orb, planet”), Swedish klot (“sphere, orb, ball, globe”), Icelandic klót (“knob on a sword's hilt”).
 Related to English clod, clot, clump, club.
-Largely replaced 中期英語 wolken, from 古期英語 wolcn (whence Modern English welkin), the commonest Germanic word (compare Dutch wolk, German Wolke).
+Largely replaced 中期英語 wolken, from 古期英語 wolcn (whence English welkin), from Proto-Germanic *wulkną, the original Germanic word for cloud (compare Dutch wolk, German Wolke, North Frisian and West Frisian wolk).

 cloud (third-person singular simple present clouds, present participle clouding, simple past and past participle clouded)